GoogleCloudPlatform/apigee-samples/integrated-developer-portal/README.md

 ---
 ## Create Integrated Developer Portal

-You've successfully created an api secured proxy and all the resources needed to access it.
+You've successfully created a secured Apigee proxy.
 Now we need to create the integrated developer portal:

-1. Access the portals page from the Apigee homepage.
+1. Access the portals page from the [Apigee homepage](https://apigee.google.com).
 Publish > Portals
 2. Click the +Portal button
 3. For name you can use "Sample Integrated Developer Portal".
 You can leave Description blank.